 It seems simple enough, and sometimes it is.
 Cleaning out a kitchen drawer, throwing out the tongs we’ve always hated or the 43 bread tags we’ve accumulated – that’s all pretty easy.

 Unfollowing dozens of social media accounts, unsubscribing to podcasts I don’t listen to and newsletters I don’t read – it’s time consuming, but it isn’t hard.
 Staring at my phone for 30 minutes before bedtime?
 Does not fill me up.
 Reading or writing during those minutes?
 Yes please.

 There are bigger areas to curate, bigger questions to answer.
 But just like curating the kitchen drawers, the key seems to be starting small.
-Feeling jealous of the people who are doing the work while I put off doing the work?
+Envying people who are doing the work while I put off doing the work?
 Not fulfilling.
 Creating something, anything?
 It feels good, even the tiniest movements toward creation.